aliwaki/alx-system_engineering-devops/0x02-shell_redirections/README.md

 grep root /etc/passwd:
-grep -A 3 root /etc/passwd:Display lines containing the pattern “root” and 3 lines after them in the file grep -v bin /etc/passwd:Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
+grep -A 3 root /etc/passwd:Display lines containing the pattern “root” and 3 lines after them in the file grep -v bin /etc/passwd:Display all the lines in the file /etc/passwd that do not contain the pattern “bin”. grep '^[A-Za-z]' /etc/ssh/sshd_config:Display all lines of the file /etc/ssh/sshd_config starting with a letter.